 What this means for salon owners is that virtually everyone is a potential customer.
-This is good news for merchants who may be unable or unwilling to pay skyrocketing premiums for prime real estate.
+This is good news for salon owners who may be unable or unwilling to pay skyrocketing premiums for prime real estate.
 With the rise of technology and enhanced transportation, potential customers have become increasingly more accessible.

-Therefore, the question for merchants is no longer where they should set up shop in order to be seen by the greatest number of people, but how far their reach can extend to bring customers to them.
+Therefore, the question for salon owners is no longer where they should set up shop in order to be seen by the greatest number of people, but how far their reach can extend to bring customers to them.

 Build It; They Will Come

 A study conducted in 2016 revealed that, excluding location as a factor, quality and cost were the leading influencers in where consumers decided to make purchases.

 “Neither quality… nor relationships should play second fiddle to location,” according to founder and president of WebFX William Craig.
 While this may sound easy coming from a tech giant like Craig, whose entire industry relies on the premise of location independence, the same sentiment can be adapted and applied to the salon business model as well.